Axe Sharpening or Yak Shaving?

 What you are doing when you’re doing some stupid, fiddly little task that bears no obvious relationship to what you’re supposed to be working on, but yet a chain of twelve causal relations links what you’re doing to the original meta-task.

-– Jeremy H. Brown
+-- Jeremy H. Brown

-There is a story about a father that was trying to wash the family car in a Sunday afternoon.
-When he went to the garage he remembered the hose is broken, “no worries” he says to himself, I will borrow one from our neighbor, but then he recalls the boy was at neighbor’s house the other night and was carried back home with neighbor’s pillow and blanket, surely he should return those first before asking for something else!
-When he went inside to fetch the pillow and the blanket, his wife said kids were roughhousing this morning and torn the pillow on beds frame and some of the stuffing has become dirty.
+There is a story about a father who was trying to wash the family car in a Sunday afternoon.
+When he went to the garage, he remembered the hose is broken, “no worries,” he says to himself, I will borrow one from our neighbor, but then he recalls the boy was at neighbor’s house the other night and was carried back home with neighbor’s pillow and blanket; surely he should return those first before asking for something else!
+When he went inside to fetch the pillow and the blanket, his wife said kids were roughhousing this morning and torn the pillow on the bed frame and some of the stuffing has become dirty.
 He quickly inspected the pillow and realized the wool inside is of a special breed of Yak living in Tibet, “very well then” he muttered, I shall book a flight to China, go to Tibet on foot, shave a yak, take the wool to processing plant, bring it back, stuff it in the pillow, take the pillow and the blanket to the neighbor, ask for their hose and have the car washed, easy!

 The term “Yak Shaving” was first introduced in an MIT mailing list by Jeremy Brown and later was referenced in Eric Raymond’s Jargon Files.
 This kind of preparation has indications too:

-• There is little or no link between each step and the actual objective
+- There is little or no link between each step and the actual objective

-• There is no list of items or map of the way
+- There is no list of items or map of the way

-• They pop as we go and can’t be predicted beforehand
+- They pop as we go and can’t be predicted beforehand

 There are many similar stories in software development:

-You decide to use a ready-made script to automate some routine task on your laptop.
-That script requires the latest version of lib_xyz, which is few versions ahead of what you currently have.
+, which is few versions ahead of what you currently have.
 You start updating packages to get the library to the latest version, and you end up updating the kernel too.
-But heck the VGA driver is flaky on the new kernel and you need to download and compile the latest driver from the vendor.
-You start installing the new driver that you realize lib_yuw needs updating too…
+But heck, the VGA driver is flaky on the new kernel and you need to download and compile the latest driver from the vendor.
+You start installing the new driver that you realize lib_yuw

 And so on: